 - N. The clerk will not be scored on timing the debriefing, consultations, and any formal presentations regarding irregularities.
 No extensions of time will be granted. - O. The bailiff will call the court to order and swear in the witnesses.
-In addition, the bailiff must bring a copy of the 2021-22 Team Rulebook and Case Packet should the presider need to clarify an issue or question.
+In addition, the bailiff must bring a copy of the 2024-25 Team Rulebook and Case Packet should the presider need to clarify an issue or question.

 (Virtual) The bailiff will call the court to order and swear in the witnesses.
 The bailiff may elect to stand or remain seated and must have their video on and their microphone unmuted to call the court to order and swear in the witnesses.
-In addition, the bailiff must bring a copy of the 2021-22 Team Rulebook and Case Packet should the presider need to clarify an issue or question. - P. Before calling the court to order, the bailiff will remind the audience to turn off all cell phones and that ABSOLUTELY NO FOOD is allowed in the courtroom.
+In addition, the bailiff must bring a copy of the 2024-25 Team Rulebook and Case Packet should the presider need to clarify an issue or question.

+- P. Before calling the court to order, the bailiff will remind the audience to turn off all cell phones and that ABSOLUTELY NO FOOD is allowed in the courtroom.
 Water is OK.
-If spectators must step outside, they should do so quietly to avoid disrupting the participants.

-(Virtual) Before calling the court to order, the bailiff will remind the virtual courtroom all attendees to turn off all cell phones.
-In addition, videos must be off, and microphone muted unless presenting.

-off all cell phones.
-In addition, videos must be off, and microphone muted unless presenting.
-Q. The bailiff will call the court to order using the following language: "All rise, Superior Court of the State of California, County of (ex.
-Los Angeles), Department, is now in session.
+If spectators must step outside, they should do so quietly to avoid disrupting the trial. - (Virtual) Before calling the court to order, the bailiff will remind the virtual courtroom all attendees to turn off all cell phones.
+In addition, videos must be off, and the microphone muted unless presenting. - Q. The bailiff will call the court to order using the following language: "All rise, Superior Court of the State of California, County of , Department , is now in session.
 Judge presiding.
 (Allow time for the presider to take the bench.)
 Please be seated and come to order."
 (Virtual) The bailiff will call the court to order using the following language:

-"The Superior Court of the State of Califo rnia, County of (ex.
-Los Angeles) , Department , is now in session.
+"The Superior Court of the State of California, County of (ex.
+Los Angeles) ,

+Department , is now in session.
 Judge presiding.